- 1 EXPLOSIVES RULES

 U/s 5 and 7 of the Explosives Act.
 1884, these rules were published on 2-3-1983 (EXPLOSIVES RULES 1983).
 They have 10 chapters, 186 rules, 8 Schedules, 40 Forms under Schedule V and 8 specifications (guidelines) under schedule VII Last schedule VIII gives safety distances in two tables.
 Five annexure are given at the end.
 Exhaustive details are provided of which a short abstract is given below:

 Definitions: Chief Controller of Explosive (CCE) is the main authority.
-He can realise a capable individual via giving him a certificates of competency.
-Prohibited explosives mean that u/s 6, authorised explosives mean those published by the Government and permitted explosives mean those permitted by the Director General of Mines Safety to be used in underground coal mines.
+He can realize a capable individual via giving him certificates of competency.
+Prohibited explosives mean that u/s 6, authorized explosives mean those published by the Government and permitted explosives to mean those permitted by the Director General of Mines Safety to be used in underground coal mines.

 Safety Distance Categories of explosives According to the risks, they are as under: EXPLOSIVES RULES 1983

 X – Which have a fire or slight explosion risk or both but the effect is local.